edfcbz/task-api-rest-spring-360agency-test/README.md

 **(Unit Test)** Status: Technical debt (Not developed)

 ## 📋 DevOps - Review Technical Aspect and Improvement Suggestions
-Is essential implement the DevOps concept creating the Continuous Development and Continuous Delivery environment CD/CI.
-For this tools such as Jenkins in conjunction with Quality Gate and Sonar will be util.
-Also create development and homologation dockerized environment using Docker or similar tools
+Is essential implement the DevOps concept as below:
+* 1 - Continuous Development and Continuous Delivery environment CD/CI using tools such as pipeline Jenkins
+* 2 - Quality Gate and Sonar To define the developed code acceptance criteria
+* 3 - Dockerized environment, for Development and Homologation

 ## 📋 Technical Debt
 As a requirement, the use of the UUID data type was requested as an identifier for the Dealer and Listing entities, however the project used the String type and the **org.hibernate.id.UUIDGenerato** strategy to generate the primary keys.